wenjunma004/kuberhealthy/docs/K8s-KPIs-with-Kuberhealthy.md

   ```
   helm install kuberhealthy kuberhealthy/kuberhealthy --set prometheus.enabled=true,prometheus.enableAlerting=true,prometheus.enableScraping=true
   ```
-    See additional details about configuring the appropriate scrape annotations, see the section Prometheus Integration details below.
+   See additional details about configuring the appropriate scrape annotations in the section [Prometheus Integration Details](#Prometheus Integration Details) below.

-   - Finally, you don't use Prometheus:
+   - Finally, if you don't use Prometheus:
   ```
   helm install kuberhealthy kuberhealthy/kuberhealthy
   ```

 Running the Helm command should automatically install the newest version of Kuberhealthy (v2.2.0) along with a few basic checks.
 If you run `kubectl get pods`, you should see two Kuberhealthy pods.
 These are the pods that create, coordinate, and track test pods.
 These two Kuberhealthy pods also serve a JSON status page as well as a `/metrics` endpoint.
 Every other pod you see created is a checker pod designed to execute and shut down when done.

 ### Configuring Additional Checks

 Next, you can run `kubectl get khchecks`.
 You should see three Kuberhealthy checks installed by default:
 - [daemonset](https://github.com/Comcast/kuberhealthy/tree/master/cmd/daemonset-check): Deploys and tears down a daemonset to ensure all nodes in the cluster are functional.
 - [deployment](https://github.com/Comcast/kuberhealthy/tree/master/cmd/deployment-check): Creates a deployment and then triggers a rolling update.
 Tests that the deployment is reachable via a service and then deletes everything.
 Any problem in this process will cause this check to report a failure.
 - [dns-status-internal](https://github.com/Comcast/kuberhealthy/tree/master/cmd/dns-resolution-check): Validates that internal cluster DNS is functioning as expected.